• Home

 Update the Relay Proxy, if applicable

-If you’re not sure whether you should use the Relay Proxy and want to learn more, read Deciding whether to use the Relay Proxy.
+If you’re not sure whether you should use the Relay Proxy and want to learn more, read Relay Proxy use cases.

 Update your custom roles, if applicable